YOUTUBE

 Philosophy

-Before we could begin designing an expansion of YouTube’s identity we needed to establish a design philosophy that would unite all the product and marketing teams that was grounded in our mission and business goals.
+Before we could begin designing an expansion of YouTube’s identity, we needed to establish a design philosophy grounded in our mission and business goals that would unite all product and marketing teams.

 YouTube Sans

-YouTube Sans is our proprietary display face used throughout our products and marketing.
-It’s design reflects the communities that call YouTube home, and you can read an article I wrote about its creation here.
+YouTube Sans is our proprietary display typeface used throughout our products and marketing.
+Its design reflects the communities that call YouTube home, and you can read an article I wrote about its creation here.
+(Assuming "here" links to the article)

-Beyond the huge personality it’s also has alternate glyphs and stylistic sets, it’s a variable font, it has rounded, monospace and italic versions, and we built in grades for use in light and dark theme.
+Beyond its huge personality, it also features alternate glyphs and stylistic sets.
+It is a variable font with rounded, monospace, and italic versions.
+Additionally, we built in grades for use in light and dark themes.

-Grades solves the optical illusion that occurs when you transition from black text on white to white text on black.
-Using the same font, in the same weight and size will lead to one looking larger than the other, and grades versions solves this.
+Grades solve the optical illusion that occurs when you transition from black text on white to white text on black.
+This illusion means that using the same font weight and size makes white text on black appear bolder than black text on white.
+Using grades solves this optical discrepancy.

 We also created contextual alternates which adjust based on the letter that precedes or follows a character.